jotd666/ghosts_and_goblins/README.md

-"# Your Game"
+"# Ghosts'N'Goblins"
-remake of Jail Break for Amiga
+port of Ghosts'n'Goblins for Amiga

 Requires a 2-button joystick, or the keyboard